Other flapping wing designs

 by Emiel Hartman (England 1959).

-More recent experiments with artificial feathers are to be seen
+A more recent experiment with artificial feathers is to be seen at the Birdman

 3.2 With inclined hinge of the hand wing

 A special version of a flapping wing derives from K. Herzog (1963).
-With this wing, the rotation and the twist axis, respectively, is not standing vertical to the stroke axis.
+With this wing, the turning or the twist axis is not standing vertical to the stroke axis.

-The arm wing should perform a flapping motion and a twisting motion at the shoulder hinge.
-With rubber threads between arm- and handwing the latter was pulled down a little (aeroelastically wing).
+The arm wing should perform a flapping motion and a twisting motion at the shoulder joint.
+With rubber threads between arm- and hand wing the latter was pulled down a little (aeroelastic wing).

 This is also an early suggestion for an articulated flapping wing with an additional flap movement of the hand wing.